Crave (TV network): Launch and evolution

 When First Choice was launched on February 1, 1983, it operated as a national premium service; the network's original slogan was "Look Out for Number One!
 Look Out for First Choice!"
 The network inaugurated programming with a two-hour promotional reel announcing the programming that First Choice would carry, followed by a replay of The Who's farewell tour concert special; the airing of The Who concert which had been aired live on other channels in Canada the year before, as well as the two-hour promotional ad had several critics wondering about the channel's claims that it would be commercial-free and not play reruns.
 These programs were followed by the first movie ever to be broadcast on First Choice, For Your Eyes Only.

 At 10 a.m.
 Eastern/7 a.m.
 Pacific Time that day, First Choice aired Star Wars and continued to replay the film every other day for eight hours.
 The channel offered its programming for free for 14 days starting with the channel's first day of operation, before it was scrambled, except to those subscribers who wanted to pay the extra fee to continue receiving the channel.
 Before the advent of stereo television and home theatre systems, subscribers who paid for cable FM service could receive a stereo feed of First Choice.
 During its first year, First Choice aired a two-hour block of programming from the American adult-oriented pay service The Playboy Channel (now Playboy TV) as part of a late night programming block on Fridays.
-The broadcast of these softcore pornographic programs resulted in opposition from many domestic feminist groups.